TheOGChips/tsudoku/README.md

 This can also be found in `tsudoku.bat`, which is also provided for Windows/WSL users.
 Double-clicking on this batch file should open up a Windows Terminal and automatically start tsudoku.
 Note that quitting tsudoku will also automatically close the instance/tab in Windows Terminal.

-**Note for PowerShell users**: It's recommended to add the following function to your PowerShell profile.
+**Note for PowerShell users**: An alternative method to get a shortcut to `tsudoku` is to add the following function to your PowerShell profile.
 This file can be found by running `> $env:USERPROFILE` at a PowerShell prompt.
 This will allow you to run tsudoku directly from PowerShell in one step.
 Note that you will have to start a new instance of PowerShell after adding this to your PowerShell profile.

->`function { wsl.exe '~/.local/tsudoku' }`
+>`function tsudoku { wsl.exe '~/.local/tsudoku' }`

 ## Prerequisites

-NOTE: These are likely already installed depending on your operating system.
-If not, you should be able to download them easily using your OS's package manager (see **Prerequisites Installation** section).

->\- The Clang C++ compiler `clang++` (tsudoku compiles using the C++17 standard)
+>\- The Rust compiler: `rustc`

+>\- The Rust package manager: `cargo`

->\- NCurses C API
+>\- A C compiler: `gcc` via `build-essential`

->\- GNU Make
+>\- A C-based TUI library: `libncurses-dev`

->\- The `unzip` utility
+>\- `curl`

-## Prerequisites Installation

-If either of the prerquisites are not pre-installed by your operating system, you can install them from your package manager.
-The following example assumes Debian or a Debian-based OS using the APT package manager.

->`$ sudo apt install clang++`
->`$ sudo apt install libncurses-dev`
->`$ sudo apt install make`
->`$ sudo apt install unzip`

-**Note for MacOS Users**: The best option for a MacOS package manager is Homebrew and is relatively similar to a Linux package manager such as that found on Linux and WSL.
-MacOS should come pre-installed with `clang++`, which should also be mapped to `g++`.
-You can use this instead if you wish.
-Homebrew's version of an NCurses package is likely just called `ncurses`.

 ## Installation

-### From source
+### From GitHub (recommended)

+Because `tsudoku` requires a few external dependencies, the recommended (and most streamlined) way to install `tsudoku` is via the shell script `tsudoku.sh`.
+This script will automatically install the required dependencies as well as `tsudoku`.
+This shell script can also be used to upgrade and uninstall `tsudoku`.
+For those that wish to be more involved in the install process, continue on to the **From crates.io** subsection.

 #### Step 1: Clone the project from Github.